-Our class will be delivered fully online this term, but we will be meeting virtually on Tuesdays and Thursdays from 11:00 - 12:50.
+Our class will be delivered fully online this term, and we won't meet physically face-to-face.
 LBCC is encouraging students to be as prepared as possible by encouraging you to obtain the equipment you will need in order to be successful in any modality.
 Please see the recommended list of equipment below.
 Students who cannot afford these resources can contact the Roadrunner Resource Center about funding.